AmyOShea/MS4-ARTstop/TESTING.md

   + *receive email notifications when a user submits through the contact page.*

-When a message is sent via the contact form, an email is sent to the admins designated email.
-I decided that this would be more practical than sending them to the admin panel - email is something that is checked regularly in a business environment:
+When a message is sent via the contact form, an email is sent to the admins designated email:

 <img alt="Admin user story" src="docs/user-stories/admin-03.PNG" width="700">